 (3) To be eligible to add an Autism Spectrum Disorder specialization on a TSPC license, the application must:

-(a) Hold a Basic, Standard, Initial or Continuing Teaching License with any special education endorsement;
+(a) Hold a Basic, Standard, Initial or Professional Teaching License with any special education endorsement;

 (b) Provide evidence of three years experience working with a range of ASD learners; and

 (c) Completed a Commission-approved program for Autism Spectrum Disorder (ASD) Specialization.

 (4) Candidates for Autism Spectrum Disorder (ASD) Specialization must demonstrate competency in the following standards: